CopernicaMarketingSoftware/Documentation/README.md

 # Working with documentation

-Each top-level directory in this repository hold documentation for one specific product.
+Each top-level directory in this repository holds documentation for one specific product.

 ## Documentation pages